PostHog/posthog.com/contents/handbook/who-we-are-building-for.md

 Marketing and customer success should primarily focus on this ICP, but should also develop **high-*potential* customers** - customers that are likely to later become high-growth customers (e.g. James and Tim during YC).
 We should be in maintenance mode for **hobbyists**, such as engineers building side projects.
 We want to be the first tool that technical founders add to their product.

 Why?
 We believe that the best tech companies are increasingly engineering-led.
-By building for the best product-engineers we'll create a positive feedback loop of being the best product for them.
+By building for the best product-engineers, we'll create a positive feedback loop of being the best product for them.
 This is clearly differentiated from others in the space which are focused on less technical PMs.
-As more of the leading tech companies adopt being engineering-led and having highly technical PMs PostHog will become the clear product leader.
+As more of the leading tech companies adopt being engineering-led and having highly technical PMs, PostHog will become the clear product leader.

 ## Our current ICP